 When you are at the top of the wheel you can see a lot of buildings in the city, find out what they are and find them in the cityscape.
 If the day is clear, you can see up to a distance of 40 meters, so it is best to take advantage of this panoramic view.

 This bridge is one of the oldest and most recognized in England and is very close to the Millennium Wheel.
 Thanks to how close it is, it is one of the first things you see when you start to rise inside the Ferris wheel.
-It is easy to see, as it is 353 meters long and has 7 iron arches.
+It is easy to see it, as it is 353 meters long and has 7 iron arches.

 The construction of Westminster Bridge took place in 1862 and from the London Eye you get an excellent view of it.
 In addition to vehicles, you see people walking, from citizens to tourists who want to take a picture.

-3. The Palace of Westminster from above
+3. The Palace of Westminster from the heights

 Very close to the Bridge and the River Thames is the Palace of Westminster, it is impossible not to see it when you are in one of the cabins of the Ferris wheel.
 As you go up it is possible to see the imposing structure of this building, its style is Victorian Gothic.